-- Addresses coercive and manipulative transactions by defining coerced debt as a debt that was incurred as a result of duress, intimidation, threat of force, force, or undue influence in the name of a debtor who is a victim of domestic violence. - Makes an individual who causes another individual to incur a coerced debt civilly liable. - Creates a process for victims to address an alleged coerced debt directly with a lender/creditor and includes a pause on collection activities during the review period. - Outlines a civil court process that a victim may initiate if a claim is denied. - If a debt is proven to be coerced, the victim is released from the debt and credit rating agencies are directed to delete it from the victim's credit report. - Following a victim proving in court that a debt was coerced, claimants can receive a court order allowing them to pursue the debt from the person who created it. - The bill includes a 10 year statute of limitations and excludes debts that were previously considered and subject to a final judgment in a dissolution of marriage.
+- Defines coerced debt as a debt that was as a result of duress, intimidation, threat of force, force, or undue influence in the name of a debtor who is a victim of domestic violence. - Makes an individual who causes another individual to incur a coerced debt civilly liable for that debt and associated attorney's fees for both the claimant and victim. - Creates a process for victims to address an alleged coerced debt directly with a financial institution and includes a pause on collection activities during the review period. - Outlines the civil court process that a victim may initiate if a claim is denied. - If a debt is proven to be coerced, the victim is released from the debt and credit rating agencies are directed to delete it from the victim's credit report. - Following a victim proving in court that a debt was coerced, claimants can receive a court order allowing them to pursue the debt from the person who created it.